Interviewsand Articles

 Robbin: So do you think the tedium of production pottery was just not engaging enough.

 Richard: It wasn’t for me.
 I'm kind of impatient.
 Anyone who has worked with clay knows that impatience is not a good match for that medium.
 I didn’t have an ideal of pure craft, either, where I might be searching for the sublime in a cup or bowl.
 Although, I did love some of the pots I'd created, and getting there wasn't easy or fast.
 Plus, it was lonely working out in my little studio.
-And then, coming up to San Francisco from Pomona College with a degree in philosophy I was full of existentialist ideas, and maybe my studio experience was a little too existential.
+And coming up to San Francisco from Pomona College with a degree in philosophy, I was full of Existentialist ideas, and maybe my studio experience was a little too existential.

 Robbin: But writing is a lonely activity, too, and you spend a lot of time doing that.